 Knowing that you’ve done everything that you can do won’t help if you still lost the one you loved in the end.

-But knowing that you have given your all may help you forgive yourself and help ease the guilt, at least a little bit.
+But knowing that you have given everything, may help you forgive yourself and help ease the guilt, at least a little bit.

 After all, you understand yourself better – and that includes the reasons and the causes behind your actions.